canada-ca/micro-acquisition/_pages/en/supplier-guide.md

 ### 3. The ability to accept payment from a credit card using a payment system or via PayPal

-If you have never accepted payment via a credit card or via PayPal, learn about how to get set up to either:

-- accept credit cards using a payment system *add a link to some info about this - is there an open source option?*
-- accept payment via PayPal [get set up to accept payment via PayPal](https://www.paypal.com/ca/business/get-paid?kid=p42863580764&gclid=Cj0KCQiAyoeCBhCTARIsAOfpKxhGE1kaeCjl6C4w_xMLIHHGw-EWc9FgPpFUvZXgjFzH81ptH4MTBEgaAoYHEALw_wcB&gclsrc=aw.ds).
+If you choose to use a payment system, it must be one that accepts payment via Visa card.
+If you would like to accept payment via PayPal but are not sure how, instructions for [how to get set up to accept payment](https://www.paypal.com/ca/business/get-paid?kid=p42863580764&gclid=Cj0KCQiAyoeCBhCTARIsAOfpKxhGE1kaeCjl6C4w_xMLIHHGw-EWc9FgPpFUvZXgjFzH81ptH4MTBEgaAoYHEALw_wcB&gclsrc=aw.ds) can be found on the Paypal website.
 Note that simply having a credit card does not mean you are able to accept payment by credit card.

-**You will need all of the above three things to work on a micro-acquisition contract.**
+**You will need all three of these things to work on a micro-acquisition contract.**

 ## Got questions?

 If you need clarification on the details of an open opportunity before applying, please send your question(s) in an email to <a href="mailto:microacquisition@hrsdc-rhdcc.gc.ca">microacquisition@hrsdc-rhdcc.gc.ca</a>.
-If you have a question about an opportunity, get them in as fast as possible, answers to these questions need to be posted on the website for everyone so we can't except questions with less than 24 hours to an opportunity closing.
+If you have a question about an opportunity, send it in as fast as possible.
+Answers to these questions have to be posted on the website for everyone, so we can't accept or answer questions if they are received less than 2 business days before an opportunity closes.

 ## Ready to apply?